 • In this study 5 individuals were monitored for up to 12 years.
 It shows that psychological stress can predict the start of a gastrointestinal disorder and vice-versa.

 • This study 6 concludes that unbalanced intestinal microbiota in children is key factor to predict if they will be obese when adults.

 • This study 7 observed that the appendix is not just an organ kept as evolutionary trace.
 It is a confluence of several lymphatic tissues, closely related to the immune system.
 The appendix offers protection against pathologic contaminants found in the faecal stream.

 • This study 8 shows how small amounts of gluten aggravate symptoms such as lack of memory, mental confusion, depression and abdominal distention.
 It monitored a group of people who did not have celiac disease, or allergy to gluten.
 They were just like most of us!

 • This study 9 elaborates on the impact of less and more acidic microbiome.
 It is an alert for those who consume insufficient amounts of carbohydrates, or insufficient insoluble fibers to feed the microbiome.
 Less fermentation, or less acidity, leaves us vulnerable to the harmful bacteria.
 This is relevant for the importance of having carbohydrates daily to assist in the formation of the fecal mass, and the importance of regular elimination.

 Did this article ring a bell for you?
 Please share your thoughts or experiences with us.
 We would love to have your input!

-Laura Leite is a Certified Functional Diagnostic Nutrition Practitioner, a trainee at KRESSER INSTITUTE for Functional Medicine, Personal Trainer and Pilates instructor.
+Laura Leite is a Certified Functional Diagnostic Nutrition Practitioner, a KRESSER INSTITUTE for Functional Medicine Trained Provider, Personal Trainer and Pilates instructor.
 She and her partner live in Berkeley, California.
 Instagram

 * Laura Leite published a longer version of this text in the awesome site by Flora Refosco "What is in for today" You can visit Flora's site here.